Robeco Institutional Asset Management B.V. Sells 3,849 Shares of Western Digital Co. (NASDAQ:WDC)

-Robeco Institutional Asset Management B.V. lowered its position in Western Digital Co.
-(NASDAQ:WDC) by 1.7% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+Robeco Institutional Asset Management B.V. lessened its position in shares of Western Digital Co.
+(NASDAQ:WDC) by 1.7% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 219,722 shares of the data storage provider’s stock after selling 3,849 shares during the period.
-Robeco Institutional Asset Management B.V.’s holdings in Western Digital were worth $12,400,000 as of its most recent SEC filing.
+Robeco Institutional Asset Management B.V.’s holdings in Western Digital were worth $12,400,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Advisor Resource Council bought a new position in Western Digital during the 2nd quarter worth about $1,445,000.
-Legal & General Group Plc increased its holdings in Western Digital by 3.2% during the 2nd quarter.
-Legal & General Group Plc now owns 2,391,779 shares of the data storage provider’s stock worth $170,223,000 after purchasing an additional 73,290 shares in the last quarter.
-LMR Partners LLP increased its holdings in Western Digital by 264.1% during the 2nd quarter.
-LMR Partners LLP now owns 341,828 shares of the data storage provider’s stock worth $24,328,000 after purchasing an additional 247,937 shares in the last quarter.
-Los Angeles Capital Management LLC increased its holdings in Western Digital by 3,274.7% during the 2nd quarter.
-Los Angeles Capital Management LLC now owns 375,802 shares of the data storage provider’s stock worth $26,746,000 after purchasing an additional 364,666 shares in the last quarter.
-Finally, Greenwich Wealth Management LLC increased its holdings in Western Digital by 0.7% during the 3rd quarter.
-Greenwich Wealth Management LLC now owns 40,612 shares of the data storage provider’s stock worth $2,292,000 after purchasing an additional 285 shares in the last quarter.
-Institutional investors and hedge funds own 78.15% of the company’s stock.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+AdvisorNet Financial Inc increased its holdings in Western Digital by 6,614.3% during the 3rd quarter.
+AdvisorNet Financial Inc now owns 470 shares of the data storage provider’s stock worth $27,000 after purchasing an additional 463 shares in the last quarter.
+Parkside Financial Bank & Trust increased its holdings in Western Digital by 112.8% during the 2nd quarter.
+Parkside Financial Bank & Trust now owns 417 shares of the data storage provider’s stock worth $30,000 after purchasing an additional 221 shares in the last quarter.
+CX Institutional increased its holdings in Western Digital by 45.1% during the 2nd quarter.
+CX Institutional now owns 508 shares of the data storage provider’s stock worth $36,000 after purchasing an additional 158 shares in the last quarter.
+Meeder Asset Management Inc. increased its holdings in Western Digital by 33.0% during the 2nd quarter.
+Meeder Asset Management Inc. now owns 620 shares of the data storage provider’s stock worth $44,000 after purchasing an additional 154 shares in the last quarter.
+Finally, Parisi Gray Wealth Management bought a new position in Western Digital during the 2nd quarter worth about $49,000.
+Hedge funds and other institutional investors own 78.15% of the company’s stock.

 In other Western Digital news, SVP Gene M. Zamiska sold 2,607 shares of the firm’s stock in a transaction that occurred on Tuesday, November 2nd.
 The shares were sold at an average price of $55.00, for a total transaction of $143,385.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
 Company insiders own 0.17% of the company’s stock.

 WDC has been the subject of a number of research reports.
-Mizuho upgraded Western Digital from a “neutral” rating to a “buy” rating and increased their target price for the stock from $55.00 to $75.00 in a report on Tuesday, November 23rd.
-Stifel Nicolaus lowered their target price on Western Digital from $115.00 to $97.00 and set a “buy” rating for the company in a report on Friday, October 29th.
+Citigroup lowered their target price on Western Digital from $90.00 to $80.00 and set a “buy” rating for the company in a report on Monday, November 1st.
+Susquehanna decreased their price objective on Western Digital from $120.00 to $80.00 and set a “positive” rating for the company in a report on Friday, October 29th.
+Craig Hallum decreased their price objective on Western Digital from $101.00 to $90.00 and set a “buy” rating for the company in a report on Friday, October 29th.
+They noted that the move was a valuation call.
 Wedbush decreased their price objective on Western Digital from $95.00 to $70.00 and set an “outperform” rating for the company in a report on Friday, October 29th.
-TheStreet cut Western Digital from a “b” rating to a “c+” rating in a report on Thursday, October 28th.
-Finally, Wells Fargo & Company decreased their price objective on Western Digital from $100.00 to $80.00 and set an “overweight” rating for the company in a report on Friday, October 29th.
-They noted that the move was a valuation call.
+Finally, Barclays decreased their price objective on Western Digital from $85.00 to $65.00 and set an “equal weight” rating for the company in a report on Friday, October 29th.
 One investment analyst has rated the stock with a sell rating, five have issued a hold rating and seventeen have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $74.91.

 About Western Digital